hlship/cli-tools/doc/dispatch.md

 The namespace `net.lewiship.cli-tools.builtins` is always prefixed to the provided list; this provides the tool-level `help` command.

-In addition to the built-in commands, you may provide groups.
+In addition to the built-in commands, you may optionally provide groups.

+Groups serve two purposes:

+* They divide the list of commands into sequences of related commands

+* They may optionally define a command group name, which isolates the commands within the group; for example, the way the `docker` command has sub-commands such as `compose` and `volume`, each containing further sub-commands.

 For each group, you may specify any number of namespaces for the commands within that group.